Damien Oliver: Awards

 Damien Oliver has won Racing Victoria's Scobie Breasley Medal fourteen times (1996, 1999, 2001, 2002, 2003, 2004, 2005, 2010, 2013, 2014, 2015, 2018, 2019 and 2020).

 The award recognises excellence in race riding on Melbourne racetracks and is voted on the day of racing by stewards in a 3:2:1 format for the race ride of the day.

 In 2014, he won the inaugural Roy Higgins Medal as the winner of the Victorian jockeys' premiership.

 Oliver won the 2014/15 Melbourne Jockeys' Premiership after riding 60 race winners.
 It was Oliver's 10th win of the award, trailing only Roy Higgins and Bill Duncan who have won the award 11 times.

 Personal life

-Oliver is married to Trish and they have three children.
+Oliver is married to Trish, and they have two daughters called Niali and Zara; and one son called Luke.
 They live in the Melbourne suburb of Port Melbourne.

-Oliver's elder brother Jason was also a jockey; he died on 29 October 2002, after a fall at Belmont Park Racecourse, Western Australia when a young horse he was riding broke both front legs and fell during a race trial.
+Oliver's elder brother Jason was also a jockey; he died on 29 October 2002 after a fall at Belmont Park Racecourse, Western Australia, when a young horse he was riding broke both front legs and fell during a race trial.
 The horse was found to have been administered phenylbutazone prior to the trial and this was thought to be a contributing factor in the accident.

 Oliver supports the West Coast Eagles in the Australian Football League.